navigation bar

 Best Times to Go

 Weather and flow conditions permitting, the best times to paddle this reach of the San Antonio River are from mid-fall through late spring.
 Summers will be very hot and humid, with little shade from the South Texas sun.
+Typical drought or low-water conditions may provide only marginal water for paddling, but except in periods of prolonged drought there is almost always adequate flow for a decent trip, though you may have to drag across gravel bars on occasion.

 Hazards to Navigation

 Log jams and brush debris piles are the primary hazards to navigation along this reach of the San Antonio River.
 There are no rapids or waterfalls of any consequence with which to contend.
-During summer months the heat and humidity should be considered hazards to teh human body, though not necessarily to navigation.
+During summer months the heat and humidity should be considered hazards to the human body, though not necessarily to navigation.

 River Access Points